Ashrindy/DiEventLib/README.md

 ## 🗂️ Projects 🗂️

-- DiEventLib - The actual C# library itself.
+- DvSceneLib - The actual C# library itself.

-- DiEventTest - A testing sandbox for the C# library.
+- DvSceneTest - A testing sandbox for the C# library.

 ## 🗃 Dependencies 🗃